No fireworks when the Sun is up 24/7 7 days a week

 Patriotic outfit in midlife

 Of course, I went for a red-white-and-blue look.
 Since we wanted to attend the celebration in Pioneer Park, I went for a casual, but posh look with a polo shirt, boyfriend jeans, and polka dot Keds.
 They are great on grass and uneven terrain and for standing long time in line.
-For another red-white-and-blue outfit idea see the link.

 What do you do on your National Day?